Community recovery in non-binary and temporal stochastic block models: Consistency of Algorithm

 Given a reference node $i$ and a node labelling\footnote{In this section we assume that $\tilde\sigma_i$ is nonrandom.} $\tilde\sigma_i$ on $[N] \setminus \{i\}$, define an estimator for the label of~$i$ by $\hsigma_i(i) = \argmax\limits_{k \in [K]} h_i(k)$, with arbitrary tie breaks, where

 This is a maximum likelihood estimator in the special case where $\tilde\sigma_i$ assigns a correct label to all $j \ne i$.
 When this is not the case, we need to account for errors caused by corrupted likelihoods due to misclassified nodes in $\tilde\sigma_i$.
 The error in such a setting is given by the following lemma.
+For $r > 0$ we define a ratio between symmetrised \Renyi divergences by

 \begin{lemma} Let $\sigma: [N] \to [K]$ and assume that $X_{ij}$, $j \ne i$, are mutually independent $\cS$-valued random variables such that $\law(X_{ij}) = \fin$ for $\sigma(i) = \sigma(j)$ and $\law(X_{ij}) = \fout$ otherwise.
 The error probability when estimating the label of node $i$ as a maximiser of \eqref{eq:SingleNodeLogLikelihoodRatio} is bounded by